lchapo/tictactoe-q-learner/README.md

 * Typically in Q learning, the reward for a (state,action) pair is the expected value of the next state, choosing the optimal action.
 Although we don't know the next state immediately since it's the opponent's move, we could take a page out of AlphaGo's book and use Monte Carlo Tree Search to project forward what the next moves will be.
 Instead, I used a very simple method to update the weights which is to wait until the end of the game and use that reward to update all (state,action) pairs.
 This proved sufficient for tic tac toe but would not scale well to more complicated games.
 * I didn't apply a discount factor which would have helped the AI choose winning moves more quickly.
 This could speed up the training process.
 * While it's overkill for tic tac toe, we could build a neural net to approximate the Q strategy which would scale better to bigger data sets where Q tables are insufficient.
 Moreover, given the surge in interest in deep learning, it would be an interesting to compare the Q table approach directly to training a neural net to help elucidate the differences in approaches.
+* Instead of using tuples to enter moves, it would be more user friendly to input *bottom right*, *middle*, etc.

 ## Kudos
 In researching Q-learning in the context of adversarial games, the following sources were especially helpful: